ghalex/zaptrade-docs/src/content/docs/languages/zplang/welcome.md

 ---
-title: Example Guide
+title: Welcome
-description: A guide in my new Starlight docs site.
+description: Welcome to ZpLang
 tableOfContents: false
 ---

-# Welcome
+### What is ZpLang

 ZpLang is a purpose-built scripting language designed specifically for creating trading automations.
 ZpLang is open-source and draws inspiration from [Clojure](https://clojure.org/).